sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 ---
-title: How to add static pages in FTW
+title: How to add a static page
 slug: how-to-add-static-pages-in-ftw
 updated: 2023-01-01
 category: ftw-content
 ingress:
-  This guide describes how to add pages with static content in Flex Template for Web (FTW).
+  This guide describes how to add a non-dynamic static page using the Sharetribe Web Template
 published: true
 ---

-// TODO: Remove once Pages releases If you want to create simple pages that just show static content without need for data fetches, you can create a static page.
+You can create new content pages through the Console using the Pages feature.
+However, sometimes you may need a static page that does not use dynamic content.
+This guide walks you through the steps required to create a static and non-dynamic content page, from where to create the new component to how to add new routes.

+## Create a new folder

-## 1. Create a new folder
+1. Create a new folder in the _src/containers/_ directory.
+In this example, we will name our component **ContentPage**.
+Our new folder will exist in _src/containers/ContentPage/_.

-Create a new folder under _src/containers/_ with the name of your static page.
-E.g. "about" page should be named as **AboutPage**.

-## 2. Create a JavaScript file

-Create a new JavaScript file using the folder name.
-The path should look like _src/containers/AboutPage/AboutPage.js_.
+2. Create a new JavaScript file that matches the directory name.
+The path should look like: _src/containers/ContentPage/ContentPage.js_

-## 3. Create a CSS file

-Create a new CSS file using the folder name.
-The path should look like _src/containers/AboutPage/AboutPage.module.css_.
+3. Create a new CSS file that matches the directory name.
+The path should look like:
+   _src/containers/ContentPage/ContentPage.module.css_.

-## 4. Create the component
+## Create the component

-Template for a single column static page (AboutPage.js): (We'll go through this line-by-line below.)
+Paste the following code into the new JavaScript file you created:

 ```jsx
 import React from 'react';